CodingAbdullah/Polygon-Wallet-Dashboard/README.md

 **The link to the deployed site is here: [AWS Amplify](https://aws.d2n4l9is533l0n.amplifyapp.com/).**

 Note that the backend endpoints will be served using the **same** EC2 instance used to serve the backend endpoints for the main **Dashboard** project.

-This was done for cost-effectiveness and efficiency.
-One server holding all the endpoints. **This is also the final dashboard for this project, more features to the main and L2s could be added in the future.**

 <br />